keckao/kapa/_pages/design.md

 improvements over the existing AO system:

-* **Higher Strehl** is achieved through the use of three LGS for atmospheric tomography to eliminate the “cone effect” (Figure 15).
+* **Higher Strehl** is achieved through the use of three LGS for atmospheric tomography to eliminate the “cone effect”.
 * **More Sky Coverage** is achieved by using partially AO-corrected near-infrared tip-tilt stars for low-order correction.
 * **Accurate PSFs** are achieved by deploying new reconstruction techniques that use AO telemetry, atmospheric profiling, and extensive instrument calibrations.